rkcosner/learning_responsibility_allocation/README.md

 This code base trains responsibility allocation functions $\gamma$ as described in our paper.
 Closed-loop simulation is currently unavailable as it relies on other people's unpublished code.

+The pretrained model used to produce figures 2 and 3 and table 1 can be found [here](https://drive.google.com/file/d/1aTrjPtGGgnTG9B_31yVtDTjsdwIcH64c/view?usp=sharing).

 ## Installation

 Install `learning_responsibility_allocation`